PPE Human Subjects

 While personal protection equipment (PPE) designers are constantly developing new gear to mitigate fireground exposures and lower the risk of long-term effects on firefighters, current PPE designs may still leave firefighters susceptible to exposure, particularly at PPE element interfaces.
 Areas around the neck, wrists, waist, and lower legs are vulnerable to smoke ingress which can pass through gaps in protection provided by today’s turnout gear.

-In this video, UL’s Fire Safety Research Institute (FSRI) along with collaborators from the Illinois Fire Service Institute (IFSI) and the National Institute for Occupational Safety and Health (NIOSH) describe a project where firefighters traveled to the IFSI training grounds to study different combinations of base layer clothing and turnout gear that may improve contamination protection.
+In this video, the Fire Safety Research Institute (FSRI), part of UL Research Institutes along with collaborators from the Illinois Fire Service Institute (IFSI) and the National Institute for Occupational Safety and Health (NIOSH) describe a project where firefighters traveled to the IFSI training grounds to study different combinations of base layer clothing and turnout gear that may improve contamination protection.
 For these experiments, participating firefighters were instrumented with physiological status monitors to record heart rate and core temperature, and outfitted one of three variations of PPE:

 1. Base layer of short sleeves and shorts with standard turnout gear